intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 Key arguments:

 1. **The agent does not get to act directly.**
-   IntentFrame moves the trust boundary from “trust the agent” to “verify every action before execution.”
+   IntentFrame moves the trust boundary from "trust the agent" to "verify every action before execution."

 2. **The AI layers do not hold unlimited authority.**
    AE explains what the intent means.
 Guardian evaluates it against policy.
 But hard constraints like allowed actions, allowed paths, max amount, denied capabilities, and executor sandboxing can block regardless of what any LLM says.